earthbound19/Ansible_for_Spotify/README.md

 - Clone this repository
 - Install Python and the dependency libraries
 - Set up a Spotify Developer app with client id, secret, and web landing page / redirect URL
-- Run this script from the directory it is in: python Ansible_for_Spotify.py
+- Run this script from the directory it is in: `python Ansible_for_Spotify.py`
-- Examine the source code `bindings = [` section to figure out which of the function correspond to which of the below detailed hotkeys, and use said hotkeys while playing music from Spotify :)
+- Examine the source code `bindings = [` section to figure out which of the function correspond to which of the below detailed hotkeys, and use said hotkeys while playing music from Spotify :) Sorry, at this writing if you don't like the hotkey assignments you must hack them to change them.
+(See TO DO.)

 # Current functionality and hotkeys/functions:
 ## General functionality